Melton Andrew Hawkins

 Twelve days after his "no-hitter", Hawkins was on the losing end of Melido Pérez's six-inning, rain-shortened "no-hitter".

 He was the most effective pitcher for the San Diego Padres during their first World Series appearance in 1984 against the Detroit Tigers.
 Used in long relief, he pitched 12 innings in 3 games, allowing 1 run on 4 hits.
 He was the winner in Game 2 on October 10th when he relieved Ed Whitson with one out in the 1st and pitched scoreless ball until the end of the 6th.
 In Game 5, however, he gain had to step in when Mark Thurmond only recorded a single out as the Padres' starter and gave up only one run in 4 innings, but was still charged with his team's 8-4 loss.
+His Game 2 win remains the only one ever recorded by a Padres pitcher in the World Series, as they were defeated, 4 games to 1, that year and were swept in their only other appearance in 1998.
+After his World Series heroics, Hawkins started the 1985 season 11-0.
+No Padres pitcher had won more than five consecutive games to start a season since that year, until James Shields won his first 6 in 2015.
+He finished that season with a record of 18-8 and a 3.15 ERA.

 In the middle of his 8th season as a pitching coach in the Texas Rangers organization, he was promoted to the big-league club on August 1, 2008 when pitching coach Mark Connor and bullpen coach Dom Chiti were fired as a result of the team's chronic problems on the mound.
+He stayed with the team until the end of the 2015 season.

 - 2001-2002 Pitching coach in Texas Rangers organization